intel/nauta/docs/user-guide/actions/experiment.md

 ### Synopsis

-The `logs` subcommand displays logs from experiments.
+Use the `logs` subcommand to display the logs from experiments.
 Logs to be displayed are chosen based on parameters given in the command's call.

 ### Syntax